SummerSlam (1990): Aftermath

 The Hart Foundation held the WWF Tag Team Championship for almost seven months before dropping the title belts to The Nasty Boys on March 24, 1991, at Wrestlemania VII.
-Demolition feuded with the Legion of Doom, including several six-man matches in which the Ultimate Warrior sided with the Legion of Doom.
+Demolition feuded with the Legion of Doom, including several six-man matches in which Ultimate Warrior sided with the Legion of Doom.
 They also faced each other at Survivor Series 1990 as part of an elimination match.
 During the match, Smash, Crush, and both members of the Legion of Doom were disqualified for fighting outside the ring.
 Demolition was disbanded altogether shortly thereafter, although Smash and Crush continued to wrestle under different gimmicks.

 Nikolai Volkoff competed at Survivor Series 1990 in a match that pitted him and his partners against Sgt.
 Slaughter, Boris Zhukov, and The Orient Express.
 He was eliminated by Slaughter, who was later disqualified when his manager, General Adnan hit Tito Santana with an Iraqi flag.
 Slaughter and Volkoff also faced each other on many house shows throughout the second half of 1990.
 Slaughter won the majority of these contests before setting his sights on the WWF World Heavyweight Championship.

 At the 1990 Survivor Series, Hogan and Tugboat were members of the Hulkamaniacs team in a match against the Natural Disasters team, which included Earthquake and Bravo.
 Hogan eliminated Bravo, and Tugboat and Earthquake were both counted out while fighting each other.
 The Hulkamaniacs won the match, with Hogan as the only wrestler remaining at the end.
 During the 1991 Royal Rumble match, Hogan eliminated his friend Tugboat.
 Hogan and Earthquake were the final two wrestlers at the end; Hogan eliminated Earthquake to win the match.
 Tugboat later turned heel and changed his name to Typhoon; he and Earthquake formed a tag team known as The Natural Disasters.

 Rude left the WWF in late 1990 due to a dispute with the company about money.
 As a result, Bobby Heenan took his place in matches that had already been booked against the Big Boss Man.
-The Ultimate Warrior held the WWF World Heavyweight Championship until dropping it to Sgt.
+Ultimate Warrior held the WWF World Heavyweight Championship until dropping it to Sgt.
 Slaughter at the 1991 Royal Rumble.